Unihedro/rfcs/0000-ilp-over-http.md

 < Body: Binary OER-Encoded ILP Fulfill or Reject Packet >
 ```

 All ILP Packets MUST be returned with the HTTP status code `200: OK`.
-An endpoint MAY return HTTP errors if a request is malformed or unauthenticated.
+An endpoint MAY return standard HTTP errors, including but not limited to: a malformed or unauthenticated request, rate limiting, or an unresponsive upstream service.
+Connectors SHOULD either retry the request, if applicable, or relay an ILP Reject packet back to the original sender with an appropriate [Final or Temporary error code](./0027-interledger-protocol-4/0027-interledger-protocol-4#error-codes).

 ## Appendix A: Settlement